asschmidt/StudyOS/README.md

 > [!IMPORTANT]
 > This project has neither the target to create any usefull OS nor a full working/full featured OS.
 Instead the main purpose is to experiment with some tools like the Meson build system, GNU Compiler Toolchain or ImHex Editor and also get some knowledge about x86 internals and OS concepts.

+> [!NOTE]
+> All the information I've written down in the the different Markdown documents in the `doc/` folder and the source code itself is based on what I could figure out and what worked for me (respectively on my machine ;-)).
+If anything might be wrong or not prices enough, please let me know!

 ## Development Goals
 As already mentioned, the primary development goal is not to develop the next OS which is usefull in any term.
 Instead, it is used to learn about basic x86 concepts and the usage of some tools.